Poverty by the Numbers

 Edmontonians experience poverty when they lack or are denied economic, social and cultural resources to have a quality of life that sustains and facilitates full and meaningful participation in the community.
 This holistic definition guided the Mayor's Task Force on Poverty in its two-year consultation with community.

 There are various definitions and key terms that are important to understand when talking about poverty from a financial perspective.
 We've prepared a short glossary of key terms to help.

-The city and region are amongst the youngest in the country: at 36.0 years, Edmonton has the youngest median age of Canada’s largest cities.
+The city and region are amongst the youngest in the country: at 36.3 years.
 Additionally, Edmonton’s population is becoming increasingly diverse, with a growing Aboriginal and multicultural population.
+(Census 2016, Edmonton CMA)

 Housing is not affordable for many Edmontonians.
 While the city’s rental vacancy rate has gone from 1.7% in October 2014 to 7.0% in October 2016, and average rents have dropped by $26 to $1,229 per month, Edmonton still has the fourth highest rents in the country.

 Income inequality in Edmonton is growing.
 Between 1982 and 2014, the bottom 50% of tax filers saw a 4.7% increase in their real (after inflation) median incomes compared to a 54.4% increase for the top 1%.

 A Profile of Poverty in Edmonton (Edmonton Social Planning Council, 2019)